neetimishra98/neeti_mishra/README.md

 📍 Dallas, TX | 🎓 MS in Business Analytics & AI, UT Dallas (May 2025)
 📩 [neeti.mishra2011@gmail.com](mailto:neeti.mishra2011@gmail.com) • [LinkedIn](https://linkedin.com/in/neeti-mishra)

 I thrive at the intersection of data and product.
 With 3+ years of experience across analytics, product delivery, and automation, I help teams make better decisions, faster.
-From creating ETL pipelines and building BI dashboards to defining MVPs and prioritizing user stories—I bring both an analytical and strategic lens to every challenge.
+From creating ETL pipelines and building BI dashboards to defining MVPs and prioritizing user stories, I bring both an analytical and strategic lens to every challenge.

 - 💼 Previously @ Capgemini (Product Analyst, Data Analyst) & Digital Projekt
 - 🌐 Passionate about user empathy, cross-functional collaboration, and continuous iteration